 Back in March I was delighted to share a Q&A interview with bestselling author Dan Scottow.
 So I was super excited to be invited to join the blog tour to read and review Scars, Dan Scottow’s third book, released on the 3rd August 2021.

-Before I share my thoughts on Scars here’s a little more about the book.
+Before I share my book review of Scars here’s a little more about the book.

 Book Cover Notes